cben/kubernetes-discovery-samples/README.md

 and of course it's not a real API, you can run any actions...

+If you're viewing this from GitHub Pages, it won't show you the list of  subdirectories, see https://github.com/cben/kubernetes-discovery-samples/

 # Why?

 To help answer questions like "can I assume `verbs` was always there?
 When was it added?"